Aggouri/acheron/Readme.md

 - API Key auth
 - OAuth2

 This set up effectively means that in order to call the API we need to provide an API Key and an OAuth2 access token.

-> Since some of the REST administration endpoints are not yet there, we need to execute a part of the configuration steps manually, via cqlsh in Cassandra and the hydra CLI in Hydra.

 ### Create the route
 Execute the following request on the ```/admin/routes``` endpoint.
 This creates a new route.